-Harmony was still so out of touch, Cordelia laughed to herself.
-Between Darla and Drusilla, Angel had pretty much put his little prison slayer and pen pal, Faith, much less the more distant Buffy out of his mind.
+Harmony was still so out of touch.
+Between Darla and Drusilla, Angel had pretty much put his little prison slayer and pen pal, Faith, much less the more distant Buffy, out of his mind.
 "Thanks for dropping by, Harmony.
 I'll be sure to tell Angel."

 "You're sure I can't come in?"
-Harmony held up a large magazine, tried to look innocent.
+Harmony held up a large magazine and tried to look innocent.
 "I have this month's W. And I'd love to see your new apartment and reminisce."

 "Buh-bye."
-Cordelia closed the door firmly ignoring the other woman's continued entreaties.
+Cordelia closed the door firmly ignoring Harmony's continued entreaties.
 She hurried to the phone and dialed Wesley.
 He picked up immediately.
-"You aren't going to believe who that was!"
+"You aren't going to believe who that was."

 "Shall I try to guess?"